umarhassan-mitodl/17.812j-fall-2008/content/pages/readings.md

 {{< tdopen >}}

 Schultz, Christian.
 "Information, Polarization and Accountability in Democracy."
-Unpublished paper, April 2004. ({{% resource_link "9acee90e-cb27-4070-bab3-36edea92ea46" "PDF" %}})
+Unpublished paper, April 2004. ([PDF](http://www.econ.ku.dk/cschultz/undersider/workpap/inf-pol-and-account.pdf))

 \*Maskin, Eric, and Jean Tirole.
 "The Politician and the Judge: Accountability in Government." _American Economic Review_ 94, no. 4 (2004): 1034-1054.